ga-wdi-curriculum/js-objects-functions/readme.md

 * "Neutral" (i.e., array value within an object).
 * "6 horses" (i.e., object value within an object).

-### You Do: Model WDI Student (5 / 45)

-Create a variable named `wdiStudent` and assign it to an object literal.
-* Give your student at least three properties.
-  * One must have a key that contains a hyphen.
-  * One must contain an array or object.
-* Update two properties, one of which is the hyphenated.
-* Give your student a new property using dot or bracket notation.
-* Delete one attribute.
-* Iterate through and print out all of the student's key-value pairs.

 ### Break (10 / 55)

 ### You Do: Big Ol' Twitter Object (15 / 70)